 - Plan for emergencies.
 Anytime you are caring for an elderly loved one, whether from within the same house or from thousands of miles away, you need to be prepared for an emergency.
 Make sure your vehicle is road trip ready if you live within driving distance.
 If you live too far to drive, decide ahead of time the best way to get there quickly (plane, bus, train).
 If you must travel abroad, make sure your passport is up to date.
 Finally, have a contingency plan for children, pets, and your job in the event you must pick up and go on a moment’s notice.

 For more information, please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about elder law issues, contact an experienced Phoenix elder law attorney at Morris Hall PLLCby calling 888-222-1328 to schedule your appointment today.
+If you have additional questions or concerns about elder law issues, contact one of our experienced Phoenix elder law attorneys at Morris Hall PLLC by calling 888-222-1328 to schedule your appointment today.

 - Estate Planning Tips for Solo Seniors - November 17, 2023

 - Inheritance Planning: Have You Considered Digital Assets? - November 16, 2023